TCGV/blog/_posts/2021-11-20-prevent-merge-from-specific-branch-git-hook.md

 fi
 ```

-It's a really simple bash script that checks if the `merge` action is being executed and if the name of the forbidden branch is contained in the command.
+It's a really simple bash script that confirms the `merge` action is being executed and checks if the name of the forbidden branch is contained in the command.
 If both conditions are met then the merge action is prevented from being carried out by exiting the script with a non zero return code.

 One downside of Git hooks is that they live in the `.git/hooks` subdirectory of the Git directory which is not under source control, so they need to be manually distributed and installed in each developer's local repository.

 Nonetheless you can also use Git's template directory feature to automate the distribution of the hook for newcomers, since it allows for the copy of files and directories to the Git directory when cloning a repository (`git clone`).

+---

 <b>Further Reference</b>